 - 8th in the UK for world leading research in Geography and Environmental Studies2

 - 10th for Geography and Environmental Science in The Times and The Sunday Times Good University Guide 2014

 - Excellent research facilities including £3.7 million SRIF-funded Sediment Research Facility in Exeter and the £30 million Environment and Sustainability Institute in Cornwall

-- 88 per cent for Overall Satisfaction in the National Student Survey (2012)4
+- 94 per cent satisfied with teaching quality in the National Student Survey (2013)4

-- Degrees in Climate Change, Sustainable Development and Energy Policy provide a relevant grounding to employment in these growing areas
+- Degrees in Sustainable Development provide a relevant grounding to employment in this growing areas

 - Recognised for the receipt of ESRC studentships in Human Geography